SICKAG/sick_safevisionary_ros2/README.md

 </p>

-This is the official ROS2 driver for the [Sick safeVisionary2](https://www.sick.com/de/en/safety-camera-sensors/safety-camera-sensors/safevisionary2/c/g568562) cameras.
+This is the official ROS 2 driver for the [SICK safeVisionary2](https://www.sick.com/de/en/safety-camera-sensors/safety-camera-sensors/safevisionary2/c/g568562) cameras.

 ## System dependencies
 We use *Boost*'s [lock-free](https://www.boost.org/doc/libs/1_82_0/doc/html/lockfree.html) data structures in this driver.